voxeet/comms-sdk-react-native/README.md

-# This project is still a work in progress and not yet ready for production.
-Please stay tuned.

 # Dolby.io Communications SDK for React Native

 This guide explains how to create a basic audio video conference application for mobile with React Native.
 It starts with importing the Dolby.io Communications SDK for React Native and guides you through the steps to launch a conference call.